linjinyi123/ljy.github.io/_pages/about.md

 ## Professional Experience

-### QianHai FoFs        Shenzhen, China (Aug 2024 – Sep 2024)
+### QianHai FoFs, Aug 2024 – Sep 2024
 #### Investment Summer Analyst
 - Researched the low-altitude economy and drone formation industry, contributing to a 51-page investment proposal for a leading company in the field.
+- Compiled data on Chinese stock markets' listed companies over the past two years, focusing on the average chairman age at listing and the average time from company founding to IPO.

-### Spinel Capital, Investment Summer Analyst (Jun 2024 – Jul 2024)
+### Spinel Capital, Jun 2024 – Jul 2024
+#### Investment Summer Analyst
-- Conducted research on AI and large language models, focusing on the latest advancements such as Baidu's Ernie Bot.
+- Conducted research on AI companies and large language models, compiling details on the latest developments, such as Baidu's Ernie Bot.
+- Participated in the 2024 WAIC conference, attended key forums, and presented insights on AI trends and startup innovations to senior management.

+### China Merchants Capital, Aug 2023 – Sep 2023
+#### Investment Analyst Intern
+- Analyzed and formatted investment proposals for companies in the 3D printing (Additive Manufacturing) market and researched the large integrated die-casting machine market to identify missing data.

+### Vision Academy, Jul 2022 - Aug 2022
+#### Lead Math Tutor
+- Guided students through advanced problem-solving, conducted mock exams, and provided personalized feedback to support their learning.

-### Changjiang Securities, Investment Banking Summary Analyst (Jun 2022 – Jul 2022)
+### Changjiang Securities, Jun 2022 – Jul 2022
+#### Investment Banking Summary Analyst
 - Assisted in an IPO project for a semiconductor company by reviewing financial documents and conducting on-site visits.

 ## Projects and Publications